 Palacio de Comunicaciones / City Hall

-The most prominent of the buildings at the Plaza de Cibeles is the Palacio de Comunicaciones or Communications Palace.
+The most prominent of the buildings at the Plaza de Cibeles is the Palacio de Comunicaciones, or Communications Palace.
 The cathedral-like landmark was built in 1909 by Antonio Palacios as the headquarters of the postal service.
-This impressive building was home to the city hall (Ayuntamiento de Madrid).
+This impressive building was home to the Postal and Telegraphic Museum until 2007 when the landmark building became Madrid’s official city hall (Ayuntamiento de Madrid).

 Banco de España

 Across the Paseo de Prado from the city hall is the Banco de España, Spain’s central bank headquarters.
 The oldest part of the enormous building, bordering the Cibeles square, was built between 1882 and 1891.
 It was later expanded in 1936 and again in 1975.